jupyterhub/jupyterhub/docs/source/getting-started.md

 c.JupyterHub.proxy_api_port = 5432
 ```

+### Configuring the Hub if Spawners or Proxy are remote or isolated in containers
 The Hub service also listens only on localhost (port 8080) by default.
 The Hub needs needs to be accessible from both the proxy and all Spawners.
-When spawning local servers localhost is fine,
+When spawning local servers, an IP address setting of localhost is fine.
-but if *either* the Proxy or (more likely) the Spawners will be remote or isolated in containers,
+If *either* the Proxy *or* (more likely) the Spawners will be remote or
-the Hub must listen on an IP that is accessible.
+isolated in containers, the Hub must listen on an IP that is accessible.

 ```python
 c.JupyterHub.hub_ip = '10.0.1.4'